MicrosoftDocs/Hololens/hololens/hololens-kiosk.md

 ### Kiosk mode behavior changes for handling of failures

-- Kiosk mode looks for Global Assigned Access before empty start menu.
+Upon encountering failures in applying kiosk mode, the following behavior appears:

+- Prior to Windows Holographic, version 20H1 - HoloLens will show all applications in the Start menu.
-Behavior Prior to [Windows Holographic, version ](hololens-release-notes.md#windows-holographic-version-21h1), if a device had a kiosk configuration, which is a combination of both global assigned access and AAD group member assigned access, if determining AAD group membership failed, the user would see “nothing shown in start” menu.
+- Windows Holographic, version 20H1 - if a device has a kiosk configuration which is a combination of both global assigned access and AAD group member assigned access, if determining AAD group membership fails, the user will see “nothing shown in start” menu.

 ![Image of what Kiosk mode now looks when it fails.](images/hololens-kiosk-failure-behavior.png )

-Starting with [Windows Holographic, version](hololens-release-notes.md#windows-holographic-version-21h1), the kiosk experience will fallback to global kiosk configuration (if present) in case of failures during AAD group kiosk mode.
+- Starting with [Windows Holographic, version 21H1](hololens-release-notes.md#windows-holographic-version-21h1), Kiosk mode looks for Global Assigned Access before showing an empty start menu.
+The kiosk experience will fallback to a global kiosk configuration (if present) in case of failures during AAD group kiosk mode.

 ### Cache Azure AD Group membership for offline Kiosk